-- 30. The Territory's transport and communications facilities are of fairly good quality.
-The road network covers about 120 km, with 24 km of paved roads on Grand Turk, Providenciales and the Caicos Islands. - 31.
+- 31. The Territory's transport and communications facilities are of fairly good quality.
+The road network covers about 120 km, with 24 km of paved roads on Grand Turk, Providenciales and the Caicos Islands.
+Owing to the effects of Hurricane Irma and Hurricane Maria, communications outside of Providenciales are poor. - 32.
 The Territory has three international airports: the main one on Providenciales and smaller ones on Grand Turk and South Caicos.
-Flights are available to Antigua and Barbuda, the Bahamas, Canada, Cuba, the Dominican Republic, Haiti, Jamaica, the United Kingdom and the United States (including Puerto Rico).

-- 32. The main commercial port of South Dock is situated on Providenciales.
+Flights are available to Antigua and Barbuda, the Bahamas, Canada, Cuba, the Dominican Republic, Haiti, Jamaica, the United Kingdom and the United States (including Puerto Rico). - 33.
+The main commercial port of South Dock is situated on Providenciales.
 Grand Turk has a commercial port and a cruise ship terminal.
-North Caicos has a deepwater port. - 33.
+North Caicos has a deepwater port. - 34.
 Three telecommunications companies provide national and international telephone services in the Territory.
 There are two television stations in the Territory.
-The two main weekly newspapers also maintain websites. - 34.
+The two main weekly newspapers also maintain websites. - 35.
 The Territory has a monopoly supplier of electricity that produces electricity exclusively from diesel-powered generators.
 Numerous studies have indicated that, owing to the excessive cost of electricity generation, solar and wind technologies would not only be economically viable but also offer a less-expensive alternative for private individuals.